jnunyez/synchronization/README.md

 </figcaption>

 You will see how the time synchronization service is still active because CRs we previously provisioned and the physical card are still present.
-The CRDs instances  `StsNodes`, `StsOperatorConfig`, and `StsConfig` keep the created GM role active.
+The CRDs `StsNodes`, `StsOperatorConfig`, and `StsConfig` keep the created GM role active.

 ```console
 $ oc get stsnodes du3-ldc1